cheriangeorge/MAD2/Week4.md

     - Update navigation : add logged in links
     - Update displayed list of courses
     - Change colours based on theme
+  - CPUs are fundamentally imperative - ie : you have to give it every step.
+ * How?
+  - Server tracks state
+    - user logged in
+    - date/time
+    - Server knows exactly what is happening
+  - Server responds with complete HTML based on persent state
+    - Capture different layouts, visibility in views
+    - Render appropriately for each user
+    - Fully server side
+  - Client JS
+    - Login controller retreives user model
+    - Client side JS goes through each element and updates as needed (jQuery, Vanilla JS)

+* Vue - directives
+  - v-bind : one way binding - update variable , reflects on display
+    - v-model: two way binding -inputs,checkboxes, form data
+  - v-on : event binding